Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Results and discussions

 \subsection{Data and experiments}

-The two $\nu$T of interest, \ic{} and \kmn{}, have a very similar setup.
+\ic{} and \kmn{} have a very similar setup.
 Both are composed of long arrays of photo-multiplier tubes (PMTs), submerged in ice and sea water, respectively.
 The environment acts both as a target for the neutrino CC scatterings and as a medium for the Cherenkov detector.
 It is then essential to have large volumes and sufficiently dense material in the surroundings.
 Here we briefly describe the two experiments and report the relevant values for their features in \cref{tab:ExpSetup}.

-\ic{} is located at the South Pole ($89^\circ 59' \rm S$, $63^\circ27'\rm W$) and frozen in optically clear ice, with an average density of $\rho_{\rm ice} = 0.918 \gcm$.
+\ic{} is located at the South Pole ($89^\circ 59' \rm S$, $63^\circ27'\rm W$) and frozen in optically clear ice, with an average density of $\rho_{\rm ice} = 0.918 \, \gcm$.
 The arrays stretch at depths between 1.45 km and 2.45 km, for a total volume of 1 km$^3$, corresponding to $R_{\rm IC} = \SI{0.62}{\kilo\metre}$ under the assumption of a spherical detector. \ic{} has observed about thirty high-energy neutrino events~\cite{IceCube:2023sov} between $\SI{200}{\tera\electronvolt}$ and $\SI{4}{\peta\electronvolt}$, whose energy distribution, shown in \cref{fig:IC-HESE}, is consistent with a power-law (see \cref{sec:Diffuse} for more details).
-The inferred source locations of these events are shown in \cref{fig:Sources}, where we indicate with blue crosses (orange circles) the events with energy $E_\mu > 200$ TeV ($E_\mu < 200$ TeV), as at this energy the background from muon produced by atmospheric neutrinos is negligible.
+The inferred source locations of these events are shown in \cref{fig:Sources}, where we indicate with blue crosses (orange circles) the events with energy $E_\mu > 200$ TeV ($E_\mu < 200$ TeV), as at this energy the background from muon produced by atmospheric neutrinos becomes subdominant.
 At the time of \eventname{}{} detection, \ic{} had a total exposure time of 12 years.

 \kmn{}, specifically the ARCA module~\cite{KM3Net:2016zxf}, is under construction at around 100 km off the coasts of Sicily, in the Mediterranean Sea ($36^\circ 16' \rm N$, $16^\circ06' \rm E$); the average density of sea water is $\rho_{\text{water}} = 1.02 \gcm$.
-At the time of the \eventname{} observation, the deployed module consisted of 21 strings of PMTs, at an average depth of 3.5 km, for a total volume of 0.15 km$^3$.
-With this setup, ARCA has collected 288 days of data, corresponding to 0.789 years.
+At the time of the \eventname{} observation, the deployed module consisted of 21 strings of PMTs, at an average depth of 3.5 km, for a total volume of 0.15 km$^3$, corresponding to a sphere of radius $R_{\rm KM3} = 0.33\km$.
+With this setup, ARCA has collected 288 days of data, that is, $0.79$ years.